Turkey Oatmeal Meatballs – Healthy and Easy to Prepare

 Oatmeal is used in place of traditional breadcrumbs for this recipe and definitely won’t miss them.
 We love finding ways to use more heart-healthy oatmeal in our recipes.

 Mix regular oatmeal with 1 egg and a sprinkle of salt & pepper.
+If you sprinkle salt in layers, you will never be overpowered by salt.

 Never be afraid to mix the meat using your hands.
 Just watch out that you do not get the meat too warm.
 If the meat gets a little warm, just put it in the refrigerator for 10 minutes and then it will be much easier to form into meatballs.